 A timing diagram is a graph that shows the status of the timer to the timing device in relation to the performance of the contact or output of the timer.
 The diagram has two graphs, one is used to represent the input signal to the timing device; fowling graphic lines are used to represent the timing devices outputs or contacts.
 The graphic lines in a timing diagram are drawn to show a false to true, on to off, or high to low.
 The lines are drawn at right angles to represent discrete values of the time cycle because there is no in between the values can only be off or on.

-Fig.2: Normally Open Timed Closed (NOTC)
+Figure 2: Normally Open Timed Closed (NOTC)

 Figure 2 is the timing diagram used to represent a normally open timed closed delay contact.
 When the timer coil receives power the preset time starts to count.
 Once the accumulated time has equaled the preset time the timer contact will change from normally closed to open and will remain open until the timer coil has lost power.
 At this time the timer has been reset back to zero and the cycle can begin again.

-Fig.3: Normally Close Timed Open (NCTO)
+Figure 3: Normally Close Timed Open (NCTO)

 Figure 3 timing diagram is used to represent the normally closed timed open contact.
 In this diagram, the load connected to the timer contact is on and will stay on after the timer coil has been energized and the preset time has become equal to the accumulated time.
 At that point of time, the contact will open causing the load to turn off and stay off until the timer coil has been de-energized.
 Once de-energized, the timer coil will return to zero and be ready to cycle again.

-OFF Delay Timer Working Principle
+OFF Delay Timer Operation

 Like on-delay timers, off-delay timers can be easily identified.
 The off-delay timer coil is labeled the same way as other loads are identified in ladder diagrams with the exception of the abbreviation of TD to indicate time delay.
 The contacts of the off-Delay look like a single pole switch with an arrow pointing down from the switch.
 The normally open off delay contact is called normally open time open and the normally closed is called normally closed time close contacts.
 The reason for the opposite operation is because the off-delay contacts are instantaneous.
 Once the coil of the off-delay timer is energized the contacts immediately change their state.
 The off-delay coil is energized in a control circuit but the counting will not be started.